 Courtney I. P. Thomas is Visiting Assistant Professor in the Department of Political Science at Virginia Tech, where she also serves as an academic advisor and internship coordinator.
 She received a BA in Political Science in 2002, an MA in Political Science in 2006, and a PhD in Planning, Governance, and Globalization from Virginia Tech in 2010.
 She also holds a graduate certificate in Preparing the Future Professoriate and has participated as a presenter at the American Political Science Association’s Teaching & Learning Conferences.
 Her research and teaching emphasize: political economy, food safety and security, political psychology, international politics, political anthropology, genocide studies, and public policy

-Articles published in Food Studies: An Interdisciplinary Journal are peer reviewed by scholars who are active members of the Food Studies Research Network.
-Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground Research Networks’ editorial team.
-This engagement with the Research Network, as well as Common Ground Research Networks’ criterion-based evaluation system, distinguishes our peer review process from those of journals that have a more top-down, editor-centric approach to refereeing.
+Articles published in Food Studies: An Interdisciplinary Journal are peer-reviewed by scholars who are active members of the Food Studies Research Network.
+Common Ground Research Networks uses a two-way anonymous peer review system.
+The publisher, editors, reviewers, and authors all agree upon the standards of expected ethical behavior as based on the Committee on Publication Ethics (COPE) Core Practices.
+Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to referee articles and have been screened by Common Ground’s editorial team.
+This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes our peer review process from others.

 Serving as a Member Volunteer Peer Reviewer is a great way to begin your path to the journal's Editorial Board.
 If you are not already on our list of Member Volunteer Peer Reviewers, please consider joining.